 29. Job sharing: When two or more part-time employees fill one position.

-38. Remote-Friendly: A culture which allows people to work remotely.
-Here the remote setup is not the default and applicable to all but an employee’s choice.
+38. Remote-Friendly: A culture that allows people to work remotely.
+Here the remote setup is not the default and applicable to all but an employee's choice.
 Even with a physical office, employees have the flexibility and freedom to work remotely.

 39. Remote Hiring: Hiring people virtually, without an in-person interview.

-43. Scrum Meeting: A short meeting of usually 15 minutes wherein a team discusses the accomplishments, agendas and roadblocks.
+43. Scrum Meeting: A short meeting of usually 15 minutes wherein a team discusses the accomplishments, agendas, and roadblocks.
 These meetings are beneficial in dividing the tasks into smaller doable segments.